AngelEngineering/nativescript-plugins/packages/transcoder/README.md

 import { NativescriptTranscoder } from '@angelengineering/transcoder';
 ```

-2. Transcode a video to a height of 480, 720 or 1080, with the width scaled in the same ratio (based on the original video dimensions). (the example below uses a filepicker, but you can use a video recoding from the camera or another source)
+2. Transcode a video to a specific height and/or width (the example below uses a filepicker, but you can use a video recording file from the camera or another source)

 ```typescript